RyanJulyan/Flask-BDA/README.md

 > Multitenancy is a software architecture in which a single instance of software runs on a server and serves multiple tenants (clients).
 Multitenant software allows multiple independent instances of one or multiple applications operate in a shared environment.

 > Flask-BDA supports veritically partitioned multi-tenancy.
-Veritical partitioning means that each tenant has a different database (and database connection string).
+Vertical partitioning means that each tenant has a different database (and database connection string).

 > By default, Flask-BDA connects to a tenant called `default`.
 This is done using the `SQLALCHEMY_BINDS` object (found in `config.py`), which should have the specific connection details you require for each tenant.
 The default connection details are combined into a string called `SQLALCHEMY_DATABASE_URI`, which was meant to allow for a quick and easy single tenant setup.